blackbaud/sky-api-docs/content/docs/authorization/common-auth-issues/index.md

  > "invalid_client" error - "The required credentials were not supplied."

-This error indicates that we were unable to physically retrieve the application’s basic auth credentials (client ID + secret) from either the authorization header (preferred) or the request body.
-To resolve, verify that you correctly base64 encoded the clientID + secret.
+This error indicates that we were unable to retrieve the application’s credentials (client ID + secret) from either the authorization header or the request body.
+To resolve, ensure that you are correctly providing the application credentials as base64-encoded values within the Authorization header (preferred), or as form-url-encoded values in the request body.

+<p class="alert alert-info"><strong><em>Note:</em></strong> If using the Authorization header, you need to include a space after <code>Basic</code>.
+The value must have the format: <code>Basic &lt;base64 encoded Application ID:Application secret&gt;</code>. </p>

+For more information, see step 4 of [Authorization Code Flow documentation](/docs/authorization/auth-code-flow/#step-4-mdash-request-tokens).

 ### invalid_grant error